Last fall I attended the Blender Conference 2017, one of the most invigorating experiences of my life.

 Living as an artist is a real struggle and because I'm a graphic designer as well as a painter my work never stops.
 Honestly, I don't want it to stop, it's my life.

 Because I work a lot on commissioned projects I also want my work to be perfect and ready in time.
 So I'm most happy when I can quietly work away on my drawing, designing, illustration or painting at hand.
 Therefore, solitude is a vital ingredient in my life and it takes some effort to protect it.

 Sometimes I have to get away to find solitude.
 To live a different life in different inspiring surroundings.

-I'm not a great traveler and when I travel it's to places were there is some quietude.
-In 2005 by chance I discovered a very special area in Spain.
+I'm not a great traveler and when I travel it's to places where there is some quietude.
+In 2005 by chance, I discovered a very special area in Spain.
 The area was called "Barrancas de Gebbas", in the Province of Murcia.
 A strange eroded desert-like landscape in complete stillness, unlike anything I ever imagined.
 That gave rise to a desire to do something with landscapes.

 Besides working a lot for a client on diverse digital projects, during the last period I dived into Flash animation and perfecting my general web-building skills.

 Spending most of my time at my computer I doubted whether I shouldn't be working more at my easel or drawing table.
 So many drawings and paintings are waiting to be finished, so many new ideas to explore and develop, both on paper and canvas and the computer.
 What to do when.....

 What should I do?
 Work at my easel and drawing table or behind my computer?
 Probably a question many artists ask themselves nowadays.